femiog/k8s-KOPS/README.md

 	kops create cluster --zones us-east-2c --networking weave --master-size t2.medium --master-count 1 --node-size t2.medium --node-count=2 ${NAME}

 	kops create secret --name ${NAME} sshpublickey admin -i ~/.ssh/id_rsa.pub

+# The command above will copy the shh key into our KOPS.
+This will allow us access KOPS via ssh.

 # 9) Create kubernetes cluser

 	 kops update cluster ${NAME} --yes

+	 #The command above will create our cluster that will consist of a master node, 2 worker nodes and a VPC in the specified region.

 # 10) Validate your cluster(KOPS will take some time to create cluster ,Execute below commond after 3 or 4 mins)